wprender/cloudbreak-docs/docs/recipes.md

 - `Timeout` the script execution timeout in minutes
     - Only numeric characters can be applied
 - `Plugins` configuration type:
-    - `SCRIPT` you can provide your configuration scripts on the GUI
+    - `Script` you can provide your configuration scripts on the GUI
-    - `FILE` you can upload your configuration scripts as files
+    - `File` you can upload your configuration scripts as files
-    - `URL` you can provide a public GIT repository of your recipe configurations
+    - `Url` you can provide a public GIT repository of your recipe configurations
 - `Plugins` execution type:
-    - `ONE_NODE` the recipe will execute on only one node in the host group
+    - `One Node` the recipe will execute on only one node in the host group
-    - `All_NODES` the recipe will execute on every single instance in the host group
+    - `All Nodes` the recipe will execute on every single instance in the host group
 - `Pre Install Script` executing the `recipe-pre-install` script
     - before the cluster install is started a `recipe-pre-install Consul event` is sent to the cluster that triggers the `recipe-pre-install hook` of the enabled plugins